eliztan/tp/docs/DeveloperGuide.md

 - Validates the existence of the book and the borrowing status of the user.
 - Extends the borrowing period by updating the book's due date.
 - Reflects this extension in the user's borrowed books list.
-- Saves the updated book data to the storage file using BookStorage.writeBookToTxt.
+- Saves the updated book data to the storage file using `BookStorage.writeBookToTxt()`.
-- Saves the updated user data to the storage file using UserStorage.writeUserToTxt.
+- Saves the updated user data to the storage file using `UserStorage.writeUserToTxt()`.
 - Informs the user about the successful extension using UI methods.
 - Handles any exceptions such as BookNotFoundException, UserNotFoundException, and others by displaying appropriate messages through the UI.
 - This ExtendCommand ensures that users can easily manage their borrowed materials and maintain compliance with the library's borrowing policies, all while providing a clear and responsive feedback loop through the UI component.

 ![ExtendCommandDiagram.png](images%2FExtendCommandDiagram.png)

 #### Exit Command
 ##### Overview
-The "Exit command" is a feature that exits the program.
-It is run through the command 'bye'.
+The `ExitCommand` is a feature that exits the program.
+It is run through the command `bye`.
 This allows users to safely close the program

 ##### Component-Level
-"Exit command" interfaces with another component:
+`ExitCommand` interfaces with another component:
-1. UI component: To relay messages after successfully exiting the programme back to the user.
+1. UI component: To relay messages after successfully exiting the programme back to the user
-2. Command component: Represents the list of different commands to be called by the user.
+2. Command component: Represents the list of different commands to be called by the user

 ##### Class-Level
-The Exit command interfaces with various classes:
+The `ExitCommand` interfaces with various classes:
-1. Exit command class: Call UI class to print the standard message when exiting
+1. Exit command class: Call UI class to print the standard message when exiting.

 ##### Implementation
 How?
 Upon the user calling `bye`, "Exit command" is called